stadust/demonlist-guidelines/250_Raw_Footage/000_definition.md

 # Raw Footage

-The submission form on this website includes a Raw Footage section in which players may include additional information regarding their records.
-Players are expected - **and in some cases, required** - to provide raw footage in this section to support their legitimacy.
+The submission form on this website includes a Raw Footage section in which players may include linked to unedited video files for their records.
+Players are **__required__ - for every record - ** to provide valid raw footage in this section to support their legitimacy.
 Players may also include a link to raw footage in the description of the submitted video; however, please be sure to include a note directing the team member to where they may find your raw footage!

-To reiterate - **We expect players to provide raw footage that follow the guidelines below for every record they submit.
-In addition to the standard requirements, we reserve the right to require raw footage if we are not comfortable with approving the record without it.
-By not providing raw footage, you acknowledge that __you do not have any to provide__, and you recognize the possibility of your record getting rejected!**
+To reiterate - **We __require__ players to provide raw footage that follow the guidelines below for every record they submit.
+It is vital for players to double-check raw footage links before submitting each record, as we will reject all records that do not provide valid video files.
+By not providing raw footage, you acknowledge that __you do not have any to provide__, and you recognize that your record will be rejected!**

 ## Definition